djalbat/occam-ide/README.md

 This road map summarises the features, and fixes, considered necessary for Occam to become a usable system, in terms of both the software and the theory behind it.
 It covers not just the IDE but also the verifier and the Open Mathematics website.

-1. **Editing** Add support for multiple cursors, folding, multiline indentation, etc. This entails, amongst other things, overriding the default undo and redo functionality.
+1. **Editing** Add support for multiple cursors, folding, multiline indentation and so on.
 There is also the possibility to improve the user experience for larger documents by incremental rendering.
-Finally, there still remains a problem with deferred events.

 2. **Indexing** This needs to be improved in order to support labels and references with terms.
 Some of the recent work with the verifier, in particular substitution, can be leveraged here.
 A likely side effect of this work will be the ditching of overlay tokens.
 This work relates to the rendering changes as well.